 3. I would like you to make a furniture piece that isn't shown in your galleries.
 Do you consider special requests?

 Yes!
 Many of the photos in our galleries originate from custom requests.
 You can propose projects to us, or we can suggest designs that will suit your space.
-We can produce skilled drawings using photoshop to help you visualise the finished piece if necessary.
+We can produce skilled drawings using photoshop to help you visualise the finished piece when necessary.

 4. How would something we ordered be delivered to us?

 We generally deliver to your door for no charge if purchased from our stand at a craft event.
 If you are off the beaten track we try to accomodate by arranging delivery when we are as near to your area as possible.
 Sometimes this may delay your order by a week or two.
 We also like to "rendevous" at services on the motorway if the piece isn't too large for your vehicle.
 A small fuel surcharge is only applied if the location cannot be aligned with others during delivery.

 5. What is your turnaround timing?

 That will depend on time of year, materials required if your project is large or unusual, if we're in a busy part of the seasonal cycle, or if you are in an out of the way location, but we do try to get projects finished as soon as possible.
 That can be as soon as two weeks, more often 4 to 6 weeks.
 If you are interested in something we have in stock, we arrange to deliver the next time we are on the road, which is often!

 6. Can you ship overseas?